ZhiruiWang1/PostAd/README.md

 PostAds is intended to be a public platform for users to post advertisements

+System dependencies

-* Ruby version ruby 2.3.3
+* Ruby version "ruby 2.3.3"
+* Rails version "rails 5.3.1"